gearglow/Elysiad/chapters/101 - Year 1 Ch1 - Yer A Wizard, Harry!.md

 *And you're a hairy wizard*, Harry's hysterical mind shot back.
 He managed to keep from actually saying it, although a nervous giggle escaped.

 "Or ye will be, anyway, once ye've been taught.
 An' a right good 'un, too, bein' James an' Lily's kid," Hagrid continued.
 "Oh, tha' reminds me."
 He pulled a familiar-looking envelope from his pocket and handed it to Harry with a flourish.
-It was the letter that had started the chain of events leading to Uncle Vernon's mad dash to isolation, dragging his family and Harry with him.
+It was the letter that had started the chain of events leading to Uncle Vernon's mad dash for isolation, dragging his family and Harry with him.
 He would finally get to read it!

-The envelope was addressed in emerald ink to H. Potter, The Floor, Hut-on-the-rock, The Sea.
+The envelope was addressed in emerald ink to H. Potter, The Floor, Hut-on-the-Rock, The Sea.
 Harry opened it to find a letter, written on a strange sort of paper in the same emerald ink, informing him that he was accepted at Hogwarts School of Witchcraft and Wizardry, as well as a list of required supplies.

 "What does it mean, they await my owl?"
 Harry asked.